alexdapunt/mailas-blog/content/post/Norway/how-to-spent-24h-in-oslo.md

 ##### Vigeland museum

-Take a walk in Vigeland Park.
-The sculpture park is the life's work of Gustav Vigeland and includes over 200 sculptures in granite, bronze and wrought iron.
+Take a walk in Vigeland Park.The sculpture park is the life's work of Gustav Vigeland and includes over 200 sculptures in granite, bronze and wrought iron.

 ![](/images/whatsapp-image-2022-09-12-at-14-34-52.jpeg)